 Employees are entitled to annual vacation from the first day of employment.
 Employees are allowed to carry forty hours of accrued vacation from one calendar year to another.
 Accrued vacation is paid to terminated employees who have worked for six months or more with CFC.
-Total accrued vacation recorded in the financial statements for the year ending December 31, 2016 was \$20,489 (included in the payroll and related liabilities line item in the accompanying statement of financial position).
+Total accrued vacation recorded in the financial statements for the years ending December 31, 2017 and 2016 was \$25,431 and \$20,489, respectively (included in the payroll and related liabilities line item in the accompanying statement of financial position).
 Full-time employees are entitled to six days of sick leave in a calendar year while part-time employees are entitled to three days.
 Employees can carry three days of unused sick leave to the following year.
 Accrued sick days are not paid on termination of employment.